Table of Contents

-Other types of performance tests include tests for endurance, stress, scalability, volume, capacity, and spike.
+Other performance test types include endurance, stress, scalability, volume, capacity, and spike tests.

 ➜ Load testing renders the information in the quality and quantitative dimensions.
 Having the productivity metrics on your table, you can match them with the non-functional requirements set in your plan.
-If you aren’t happy with the results, the team will be able to fix critical indicators in the very near future and manage similar tests in the future according to the test script.
-The series of tests is the way to control app development dynamically.
+If you aren’t happy with the results, the team will be able to fix critical indicators very shortly and manage similar tests in the future according to the test script.
+The series of tests is a way to control app development dynamically.

 ➜ This recommendation is especially relevant for newly launched services that start their commercial journey.
-When the tested software experiences peak traffic (holidays or marketing campaigns), it’s advisable to stay in touch with the engineers.
+When the tested software experiences peak traffic (holidays or marketing campaigns), staying in touch with the engineers is advisable.

 ➜ Tests with higher loads are recommended for the established products demonstrating sustainable performance under regular loads.

-➜ In an already started load test where the first steps were done, the remaining procedures can be automated and used for the next releases for repeated examination.
+➜ In an already started load test where the first steps were done, the remaining procedures can be automated and used for the following releases for repeated examination.

 ➜ When the system is under high load, it’s advisable to keep track of the hardware metrics and the network of test infrastructure.
-Connections may expire, and the processor’s/memory capacity may be affected by the traffic volume and user actions.
+Connections may expire, and the traffic volume and user actions may affect the processor’s/memory capacity.

-➜ When preparing load scripts, it’s necessary to take care of the data selection within a wide range.
-The script is able to retrieve data from an already known data file or generate random values within a range available with a test stand.
-It’s important because repeated requests during the load test can rely only on the cache whereas turning to a wide range of data can guarantee that most requests will be covered by the database.
+➜ When preparing load scripts, handling the data selection within a wide range is necessary.
+The script can retrieve data from an already known data file or generate random values within a range available with a test stand.
+It’s essential because repeated requests during the load test can rely only on the cache, whereas turning to a wide range of data can guarantee that the database will cover most requests.

 ➜ The data volume on a test stand must correspond to the production environment.
-This aspect should be considered by an engineer among others.
-With less data volume, there is the probability that requests will be completed quicker than under real conditions.
+This aspect should be considered by an engineer, among others.
+With less data volume, there is a probability that requests will be completed quicker than under natural conditions.

 How do we interpret test results and act on this interpretation?